Macbeth98/forta-protocol-bots/bots-deployment-detector/README.md

     - `permission`: The permission level of the bot

 - FORTA-4
-  - Fired when a forta bot owned by Nethermind is `Disbaled`
+  - Fired when a forta bot owned by Nethermind is `Disabled`
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata contains: